stubma/cocos2dx-classical/README.md

 	* add bit operation library
 	* fix some bugs of tolua_fix
 	* add tolua.isa method
-	* luajit is precompiled but not enabled because it doesn't support 64 bit, but you can directly use it if you want
 	* CCNotification script observer can get extra parameters now
 	* lua class add a dtor method to receive CCObject destruction event
 	* rename CCDirector/CCEGLView end method to terminate, to avoid name conflict with lua keyword